-What is semen?
-Semen is produced via the urethra when a man ejaculates.
-It has millions of sperm.
-Sperm makes women pregnant.
+Semen is the fluid produced via the urethra when a man ejaculates.
+It contains millions of sperm that make women pregnant.
 The composition of seminal fluid is one of the most asked questions on sexual health forums.
-Just what is in semen and what is semen made of?
+Many people wonder what is in human ejaculate.

-Well, let’s start by stating the obvious – the color of semen.
+Well, let’s start by stating the obvious – the color of cum.
 Semen is mostly grey-whitish in color.
-The color of semen may change with age, medication, diet and infection with sexually transmitted diseases (STDs).
-The frequency of ejaculation also causes a change in semen color.
-These are the causes of red, brown and yellow semen.
-Some men produce yellowish semen when they go for a long time without ejaculating.
+The color of your load may change with age, medication, diet and infection with sexually transmitted diseases (STDs).
+Cum can have red, brown, green or yellowish color.

-Semen contains sperm (Read: Do big testicles produce more sperm?).
+Semen contains sperm that are produced in the testicles.
 The testicles release about 200-500 million sperm during each ejaculation; yet these millions of sperm make up only 2-5% of seminal fluid!
-It’s not just the testes that produce semen.
+It’s not just the testes that produce cum.

 The seminal vesicles are a pair of glands that are located near the vas deferens and the urethra.
 They produce about 65-75% of the human seminal fluid.

 The next biggest contributor to semen volume is the prostate gland.
-The prostate is about the size of a walnut.
-However, it increases in size as a man ages.
+This gland is about the size of a walnut and increases in size as a man ages.
 The prostate gland is located near the bladder and the rectum (between the dick and the bladder).
 The fluid produced by the prostate accounts for about 20% of the total semen volume.

-Less than 5% of human semen is manufactured in the bulbourethral gland.
-These secretions mix with the sperm produced in the testes to make up semen.
+The bulbourethral gland produces less than 5% of the total ejaculate.
+These secretions mix with the sperm produced in the testes to make up cum.

 Seminal Fluid contains a lot of Water